seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 By any indirection: I did send
 To you for gold to pay my legions,
 Which you denied me: was that done like Cassius?
 Should I have answer'd Caius Cassius so?
+When Marcus Brutus grows so covetous,
+To lock such rascal counters from his friends,
+Be ready, gods, with all your thunderbolts;
+Dash him to pieces! /

 **CASSIUS**
-I denied you not. /
+/ I denied you not.

 **BRUTUS**
-/ You did.
+You did.

 **CASSIUS**
 I did not: he was but a fool that brought